 I saw from the Elf City that a jeep had arrived and my husband was talking to the man in the jeep.
 I heard them talking and laughing, so I left them to it and enjoyed the serenity of the Elf City.

-I had tears in my eyes afterwards.
 Hörður told us that he often showed small groups staying at his hotel around the Elf City and told them stories.
-And afterwards they always held hands and sang to the elves - what a lovely tradition.
+And afterward, they always held hands and sang to the elves.
+What a lovely tradition.

 Sigurður and Agnes

-You can see the ruins of the old turf farm in my photo below.
-It is located on the meadow by Hotel Laki and at the reception of the hotel one can get a marked map of the surrounding area.
+You can see the ruins of the old turf farm in my photo above.
+It is located on the meadow by Hotel Laki and at the reception of the hotel, you can get a marked map of the surrounding area.

 Agnes became pregnant by the married farmer on the next farm, Sigurður was his name.
-I have also heard another version of the story, that she had become pregnant by the son of the farmer, but a son of a farmer could not marry a poor farmhand.
-Either way Agnes hid her pregnancy as this was not socially acceptable.
+I have also heard another version of the story, that she had become pregnant by the son of the farmer, but the son of a farmer could not marry a poor farmhand.
+Either way, Agnes hid her pregnancy as this was not socially acceptable.